cheng81/node2browser/README.md

 `outfile` is where the "compiled" javascript will be.
 Default is `dist/out.js`.

 `nodemodulesdir` is where the node modules that you want to include will be.

+`requiredAs` is how you will require the compiled main module in the browser.
+For example, if you compile your `~/Projects/myLib/lib/index.js`, you might want to set this parameter as `myLib`.
+Default `main`.

 Sorry, for now it's very stupid and only single-file modules can be used -it's sufficient for me, if you need more drop a request to frza-AT-itu-DOT-dk-.

 A simple example is included the in `test` directory, which also uses the [wu](http://fitzgen.github.com/wu.js/) library.
 Try it out with

-    bin/node2browser test/test1.js test/out.js test/node
+    bin/node2browser test/test1.js test/out.js test/node myfoo

 After the execution the `test/out.js` file is produced, which includes `test1.js`, `test2.js` and `node/wu.js` modules.
+To require the initial file `test1.js`, you can either require `./test1` or `myfoo`.
 The file `test/index.html` uses the produced file, plus shows also how to use `node2browser` in the browser.

 ### In the Browser